- やさしい日本語

 Mr. Naoki Suzuki

-Since 2013, our company has been accepting technical intern trainees and specified skilled workers, and currently 21 Vietnamese are working for us.
-Vietnam is known as a pro-Japanese country, and I personally have the impression that there are many earnest people.
-In fact, they are working hard on the site, trying to learn the job as quickly as possible.
-Because of this attitude, they are well-trusted by the foremen, and there are many who say, "I want them to join my team."
+Our company has been accepting Technical Intern Training students and Specified Skilled Worker since 2013, currently there are 21 Vietnamese people working.
+Vietnam is a country known for being pro-Japanese, and I personally have the impression that there are many serious people.
+In fact, they are working hard to learn the work as quickly as possible in the field.
+Because of this attitude, the trust of the foremen is strong, and there are many voices saying, "I want them to be in my team."

-In particular, Luang, Song, and Touong have learned the skills quickly, and are now able to do about 80% of the formwork carpentry work by themselves.
-Although they cannot speak Japanese perfectly, they are making an effort to learn, and to a certain extent they can communicate well with gestures.
-They work really hard compared to Japanese craftsmen, so we have high expectations for their future success.
+In particular, the three of Luan, Son, and Touong learned their skills quickly, and they were able to do about 80% of the formwork work by themselves.
+I can't speak Japanese perfectly, but they try to memorize each of them, and their communication is conveyed to a certain extent through gestures.
+They work really well compared to Japan craftsmen, so I look forward to their future success.

 Efforts to shorten the distance